therenegar/launch/README.md

 ```
 > Tip: if you use 4DOS, create an alias `ALIAS .=LAUNCH` and you can have the menu appear by typing `.` at the command prompt.

-A keyboard shortcut for launching was purposely excluded, otherwise a memory resident TSR would be required, additional command shelling, and unreliability with the menu potentially being executed during other programs (not at the command prompt).
+Launch! does not execute the selected program itself.
+It restores the screen, returns to the existing command interpreter, types the configured command and, when selected, supplies Enter.
+Shell commands, redirection, pipelines, batch files, executable files and deliberately unfinished command lines can therefore all be used.
+No secondary command processor is started.

 The program will automatically create `LAUNCH.CFG` and `LAUNCH.MNU` on first run.
 `LAUNCH.CFG` stores configuration settings and `LAUNCH.MNU` contains the menu data.
 Whenever a change is made to the menu, a `LAUNCH.BAK` file will also be created containing a backup of the menu.

 Launch! locates and saves `LAUNCH.MNU` beside `LAUNCH.EXE,` regardless of the current working directory.
-This works both with a full executable path and when LAUNCH is found via `PATH`.
+This works both with a full executable path and when `LAUNCH` is found via `PATH`.

+A keyboard shortcut for showing the menu was purposely excluded, otherwise a memory resident TSR would be required, additional command shelling, and unreliability with the menu potentially being executed during other programs (not at the command prompt).

 ## Keyboard shortcuts